-An IVI class driver is an IVI driver that allows users to interchange instruments when using IVI class drivers.
+An IVI class driver is an IVI driver that allows users to interchange instruments when using IVI class-compliant specific drivers.
 IVI class drivers export an API that complies with one of the defined IVI class specifications.
 IVI class drivers communicate to instruments through an IVI class-compliant specific driver.
 For example, an IviScope class driver exposes the functions, attributes, and attribute values defined in the IviScope class specification.
 An application program makes calls to an IviScope class driver.
-The IviScope class drivers are necessary for interchangeability when using IVI-C class-compliant specific drivers.
+The IviScope class driver, in turn, makes calls to an IviScope-compliant specific driver that communicates with an oscilloscope.
+IVI class drivers are necessary for interchangeability when using IVI-C class-compliant specific drivers.
 IVI class drivers may also communicate to instruments through IVI-COM class-compliant specific drivers.